gmonchain/Staking-and-Distribute-contract/README.md

 This flow demonstrates how `Splitter.sol` facilitates the distribution of rewards to stakers, integrated seamlessly with the `Rebase.sol` contract.

+### Security Considerations

+Smart contracts are highly susceptible to vulnerabilities.
+Thorough auditing and testing are crucial before deployment to a production environment.
+Users should always exercise caution and understand the risks involved.

 ### StakingContract (Rebase.sol) Usage Example

 The `Rebase.sol` contract acts as the primary staking hub, enabling users to stake various ERC20 tokens (and ETH) and receive rebasing tokens (`reTokens`) in return.
 It also facilitates integration with different applications, such as the `Splitter` contract for reward distribution.